mo-tarek/mastering-c/c-notes.md

 # C programming notes
 This notes is incremental.
-That's,  I will add all me notes from all courses here.
+That's,  I will add all my notes from all courses here.

 - Introduction
 - History